Patrician Brothers' College, Blacktown

 Patrician Brothers' College, Blacktown is a Roman Catholic single-sex secondary day school for boys, located in Blacktown, a western suburb of Sydney, New South Wales, Australia.

 History

-The College was founded in 1952 by the Patrician Brothers to serve mainly rural families of Blacktown and its surrounding districts.
-The school is set on several hectares in the heart of the rapidly expanding Blacktown.
-Under a restructure the College saw its last Year 6 class graduate in 1997 and the first Year 11 cohort commence in 1998.
-This led to an extensive building program with the addition of 11 classrooms, a technology block, library, a school office, and the Golden Jubilee Hall, as well as an amphitheatre finished in 2013.
+The College was founded in 1952 by the Patrician Brothers to serve rural families of Blacktown and its surrounding districts.
+The school is located in Blacktown, Sydney.
+Under a restructure, the College saw its last Year 6 class graduate in 1997 and the first Year 11 cohort commence in 1998.
+This led to a school renovation with the addition of 11 classrooms, a technology block, a library, a school office, and an amphitheatre finished in 2013.

 House names

-Patrician Brothers' College Blacktown has a proud and prestigious history.
-They have captured some of this history in the names of the college houses:
+The college names school houses after historical moments: